duoduoyeah/tinygpusim/README.md

 # tinygpusim
-Tiny GPU Simulator for learning.
+Tiny GPU Simulator built from scratch for learning.